 And what on earth is a “bagatelle?”
 Bagatelle is from the Italian word “bagatella” meaning trifle or folly.
 And does the Parc de Bagatelle Paris contain a folly or two?
 From false ruins to a foolish bet, I concur that the park is aptly named!

-Unbelievably, the Parc de Bagatelle all came to be because of a bet between Marie Antoinette and the Conte d’Artois (King Louis XVI’s brother).
-The Conte d’Artois was building a château on his newly acquired land in the middle of the Bois de Boulogne.
+Unbelievably, the Parc de Bagatelle all came to be because of a bet between Marie Antoinette and the Comte d’Artois (King Louis XVI’s brother).
+The Comte d’Artois was building a château on his newly acquired land in the middle of the Bois de Boulogne.
 Could it be done in three months?

 Marie Antoinette’s brother-in-law won the bet.
 The château was built in 64 days with about 900 men working around the clock.